 Date: Location :

 Grades being released:

-School Employee mor nitoring release:
+School Employee mo nitoring release:

-Building Administrat or authorizing re lease:
+· •

 Student Name Teacher Time Released To Signature

 Appendix 8 - Alternative Pickup Locations For District Buses

 The following locations are alternative sites for Schodack CSD buses to pick up students and/or employees.
 These locations will only be used in the event that the buses cannot access a district campus (i.e., due to a lockdown or police activity).
 These alternatives were reviewed by the Schodack Director of Transportation.